gkashmy/gkash-client-tcp-softpos-android/README.md

-# Gkash Payment SDK for Android
+# Gkash Payment SDK for Android (Offline payment)

-This library allows you to integrate Gkash Payment Gateway into your Android App.
+This library allows your android POS system communicate with SoftPOS by Gkash to make offline payment.

 ## Usage